Departamento-de-Engenharia-Informatica/User-Manual-G312/User Manual.md

 ### EDITOR
 > ### Create a new map:
 >
->  To create a new map, you have to choose the option '1.
-Create a new Map'
+> To create a new map, you have to select the option 'Create a new Map'.
+> >Then you have to type the name of the map, the width, the height and then press 'Create Map'.
+> If the name is valid (unique and doesn't contain any special characters) and the sizes are positive, a new map will be created.
+> After pressing 'Create Map', a confirmation message detailing the input data will appear in which you can choose if you want to create the map, cancel the creation or go back to the create map menu.
+>

 > ### Create a new Scenario:
 >